 According to a statement sent to ZDNet, a Microsoft spokesperson notes that the company has sold most of its remaining inventory and confirms that there won’t be a Microsoft Band 3 next year.

 “We have sold through our existing Band 2 inventory and have no plans to release another Band device this year.
 We remain committed to supporting our Microsoft Band 2 customers through Microsoft Stores and our customer support channels and will continue to invest in the Microsoft Health platform, which is open to all hardware and apps partners across Windows, iOS, and Android devices.”

-The software giant originally revealed its fitness tracker back in October 2014, and it was being promoted as one of the most advanced wearable health device.
-Although the device had a good start with stock selling very quickly, the Microsoft Band never became very popular on a market dominated by the Apple Watch and Fitbit.
+The software giant originally revealed its fitness tracker back in October 2014, and it was being promoted as one of the most advanced wearable health devices.
+Although the device had a good start with stock selling very quickly, the Microsoft Band never became very popular in a market dominated by the Apple Watch and Fitbit.

-At least for now, Amazon still selling remaining inventory of the Microsoft Band 2.
+At least for now, Amazon still selling the remaining inventory of the Microsoft Band 2.

 Do you own a Microsoft Band?
 What do you think about Microsoft discontinuing the wearable?
 Tell us in the comments below.